-One Christmas after my parents divorced – it may have been the first – there was a knock on our door which we opened to sacks full of presents of the most wonderful kind.
+One Christmas after my parents divorced – it may have been the first – there was a knock on our door, which we opened to find sacks full of presents of the most wonderful kind.
 I don’t remember ever telling anyone other than my mother my holiday desires but someone knew and delivered.
-This was to be the first of many experiences when I discovered people are good.
+This was to be the first of many experiences when I discovered people were good.

 My children’s favorite Christmas story is “The Polar Express.”
 I love it too.
 To me, it is the embodiment of what it means to believe.

 Now I don’t think we are meant to believe a young boy really did catch an express train to the North Pole.
-Even my young kids who are still not hip to who the real Santa is know it isn’t a true story, but the thing is, it doesn’t really matter if it is real or not.
+All my kids now know who the real Santa is and understand it isn’t a true story, but the thing is, it doesn’t really matter if it is real or not.